Skip to main content

 How Do Peptides Enhance Metabolic Function?

 Peptide therapies represent another frontier in proactive metabolic health.
 These protocols use specific peptide sequences, which are short chains of amino acids, to act as precise signaling molecules.
-Many of these peptides are known as growth hormone secretagogues, meaning they stimulate the pituitary gland to release the body’s own in a natural, pulsatile manner.
+Many of these peptides are known as growth hormone secretagogues, meaning they stimulate the pituitary gland to release the body’s own growth hormone in a natural, pulsatile manner.
 This approach avoids the introduction of synthetic HGH and leverages the body’s own regulatory systems.

 1. Reduction of Visceral Fat ∞ Growth hormone plays a key role in lipolysis, the breakdown of fat.
 Peptides like Tesamorelin are particularly effective at targeting and reducing visceral adipose tissue.